Ma Ambika Mandir, Musen Mata: Legend and history

 There is a legend about the history of this temple that this village was known as Kundanpur during the Mahabharata period.
 Where the king was Bhishmak, his son Rukmi had arranged the marriage of sister Rukani with the wicked Shishupala.
 But Rukmani ji loved Shri Krishna very much in her heart.
 On the other hand, Rukmi had made an umbrella of eight pillars for the marriage mandap in preparation for the marriage of Rukmani.
 Which is still situated in the khaliyani of Kundi.
 Amidst the sound of shehnais in the house of King Bhishmak, Rukmani came Musen Mata to worship Ambika, From where Lord Krishna married him through Gandharva and took him to the Vidarbha region of Maharashtra.
 Later Shri Krishna also cut off Shishupala's head.

 The Musen Mata Temple itself is a symbol of ancient glory, and this temple needs no introduction.
 Musen Mata is the only place in the whole of India where there is an idol of love.
 Here seven mothers are present on the same rock.
 There are many legends about the appearance of the goddess.
 Hanuman statues have been installed on the northern side of the temple and Ganesha on the south.
 Ancient bricks and tall pots are also found in the excavation near the temple of Musen Mata.
 Whose measurement is of 12/4 and 5/3 which are like bricks found from excavation in Kalibanga and Quetta province of Pakistan.

 Forest and animals

 A large number of monkeys are found here.
 They do not harm to visitors, pilgrims and devotees.
-Butea monosperma, Acacia and Neem trees are found here.
-These trees are very old.
-This temple is situated in the middle of a forest.
-It is forbidden to encroach on this forest.
-Even wood cannot be cut in this forest.
+Butea monosperma, acacia, and neem trees are found here.

 Fair

 Every year a fair is held in the month of April, which lasts about a month.
 Domestic animals like bulls, cows and their calves are sold in this fair.
 It is the largest cattle fair in the Baran district.
-Orchestra, Maut ka Kuan, Jhula, Bhajan Sandhya etc. activities and programs are organized in this fair.